RadialDevGroup/ombudsman/processes/readme/README.generic.md

 link to wiki for deployment instructions.

-Note about environment variables for deployment (may refer to keys in an `application.yml` or `.env` file)
+Note about environment variables for deployment (may refer to keys in an `application.yml.example` or `.env.example` file)

 ## Troubleshooting/OS variances